How to become a self employed courier

 If you still effectively want to work for someone else (so they get most of the leads for you, handle customer services calls, handle invoicing to customers and all the marketing) then all you need is your own limited company and a white van.
 Search in google for self employed courier jobs (or vacancies) and see what's available.
 There are a few specialist sites that can also help you.

 This is a good way to start up initially so you can see what's involved but leaving most of the risk with an already existing player.
 Then if you believe you can go it alone you'll have the experience required and more self confidence.

 Alternatively you can do it all yourself from the beginning.
 You are effectively starting your own courier business for documents, parcels and freight.
 You will need to market your business to get customer leads and to carry out all the other activities associated running a company.
 If you believe that's for you then it's best to think about writing a business plan for your venture.
-We recommend this self employed courier business plan that will show you how to actually construct a plan and put everything together.
+We recommend the self employed courier business plan found at www.teneric.co.uk that will show you how to actually construct a plan and put everything together.

 By completing your business plan you can see what revenues (how many jobs) you need to undertake on an average day to cover all your costs and make an annual profit that's acceptable to you.
 It's best to do this before you start rather than starting and not knowing all the costs associated with running you own business and then have limited or negative cash flow.

 Another way might be to becoming an owner driver for one of the established courier companies.
 This is a version of being self employed but you are generally tied to one company.
 Certainly all the big names such as DHL, Fedex and UPS operate an owner driver scheme where you “own” a route and then you can look for additional business every time you go in to collect or deliver something - you can ask ”can I take those parcels for you as well” - this is a great way to develop your business as you'll act as a sales person as well.
 But remember you'll be building a business for someone else although you are sharing in the profits you generate.